A sales quota is a goal that a worker, sales team, or a company’s whole sales department must reach within a specific time.

 Each type of sales quota is best for different situations and goals, and businesses often use more than one type simultaneously to measure sales success.
 A sales playbook that contains strategies and scripts can help sales agents achieve their quotas.

-The important thing is to choose the type or mix of types that fits best with your organisation’s goals, your sales process, and the product or service you sell.
+The important thing is to choose the type (or types) that best suit your organisation’s goals, sales process, and product or service.

 Understanding the basics of sales quotas is one thing, but learning the importance of setting them is vital.

-Here are a few of the most essential reasons why sales goals are paramount:
+Here are some essential reasons why sales quotas are important:

 Now that you know why sales quotas are important, let’s find out how to set them 👇